AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 If any of the above conditions is violated, |GNATprove| issues a warning to explain why the subprogram could not be analyzed in the context of its calls, and then proceeds to analyze it normally, using the default contract.
+Otherwise, both flow analysis and proof are done for the subprogram in the context of its calls.

 Note that it is very simple to prevent contextual analysis of a local subprogram, by adding a contract to it, for example a simple ``Pre => True`` or ``Global => null``.

-Otherwise, both flow analysis and proof are done for the subprogram in the context of its calls.
+To prevent contextual analysis of all subprograms, pass the switch ``--no-inlining`` to |GNATprove|.
+This may be convenient during development if the ultimate goal is to add contracts to subprograms to analyze them separately, as contextual analysis may cause the analysis to take much more time and memory.

 .. _Subprogram Termination: